Code-Institute-Submissions/translex_app/README.md

 #### Features to implement

 Update app to have capability to translate any language to any language.
+(Not just english to XXXX) Implement more UI/UX.
+Types.JS, Animate.CSS, Wow.JS - USing external sources/libaries to speed up development and not reinvent the wheel.

 ## Technologies Used